MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 | Payload | JSON representation of the Sales Order and Lines | true |
 | ProviderId | The ID of the calling Provider | false |

 **Note:** Both Order and Order Line have specific fields that are required in the JSON payload.
-To see what fields are required, navigate to **Dataverse** > **Tables** > **All**, find your table, and click on **Columns**.
+To see what fields are required, navigate to **Dataverse** > **Tables** > **All**, find your table, and select on **Columns**.
 Use the Required field to determine what is required.

 **Returns:** The ID of the created Sales Order

 ### IOM Raise Lines and Aggregated Order Events

 Raises a Business Event on a Sales Order Line.
-When raising this event, a check is done to see if all lines have the same Status.
+When this event is raised, a check is done to see if all lines have the same Status.
 If they have the same Status, the specified Order level Business Event is raised at the header level.

 | Parameter | Description | Required |
 | :-------- | :---------- | :------- |